top of page

 The winner

 I am not sure whether I was more staggered by the fact that we had the first dual winner of the National since Red Rum (I had given up thinking we would ever see another in my lifetime) or that there were a staggering thirty eight horses still left in the race at the Chair.
 The diminutive Tiger Roll had won with far more authority this year and there really seemed to be no reason why he could not win three Nationals in a row.
 Sadly Covid put pay to that - there were none of the issues that would mar the next two renewals at the unveiling of the 2020 Grand National weights and despite being beaten decisively by new kid on the block, Easysland in the cross country at the Festival all appeared on course for the National when the pandemic struck and that was that.
-When the weights came out in both 2021 and 2022 owner Michael O'Leary outraged at his perception of the horse's treatment at the hands of the handicapper controversially took hm out both times at the first forfeit stage.
+When the weights came out in both 2021 and 2022 owner Michael O'Leary outraged at his perception of the horse's treatment at the hands of the handicapper controversially withdrew him at the first forfeit stage.
 To be fair in 2021 he had only had three starts before the weights were published, and those were an unplaced in a maiden flat race, a lifeless performance over the cross country course at Cheltenham in November where he was pulled up and then tailed off last in a hurdle race at Navan.
 Annoyingy after he was pulled from the National he reversed the placings with Easysland at the Festival to record his fifth win at the meeting.
 On the back of that win I am sure he would have equipped himself well at Aintree whatever the weight.
 The decision therefore to run him in the Bowl on the first day of the meeting was sad indeed.
 Almost to prove the point that the horse was not as good as he had been in 2019 he trailed over ninety lengths behind the winner on a course that seemed not to suit him.
 It was probably the most sorry sight I have ever seen on a racecourse (or watched on TV as the meeting was held behind closed doors).
 By the following year it was expected that the Tigers retirement was nigh.
 It was no surprise when he was taken out of the National and to be honest I am not sure by now that many cared.
 The decision was made for him to bow out in glory by winning a fourth cross country chase.
 He nearly managed it too.
 Always prominent he was clear after two out and was just caught on the run in by his stable companion, another Giggingstown House runner, the Aintree bound Delta Work (one of four runners in the race sporting the Gigginstown colours).
 If they wanted Tiger Roll to win the race why oppose him ?
 Oh well I don't pay the bills and it was a nearly perfect way to bow out and the two horses made a splendid sight in the attrocious conditions as they entered the winners enclosure side by side.
 It was appropriate for the Tiger to bow out at Cheltenham because he was a Festival legend.
 As for his Aintree record - two Nationals and two wins - pretty perfect but he was the next Reynoldstown not the next Red Rum.

 Leading Fancies

 Having just managed to hold on last year TIGER ROLL was back and very fancied to emulate Red Rum and win back to back Nationals.
 Beaten over the Cross country course at Cheltenham in November he had won over hurdles at Navan in February and won his second Cross Country Chase (Festival win number four) by twenty two lengths.
 4-1 almost seemed too generous although for me there was no question about the winner.
 Aintree debutant RATHVINDEN a winner of last years National Hunt Chase and this year the Bobbyjo Chase at Fairyhouse.
 Trained by a genius, ridden by a legend (in what we did not know at the time would be his final ride in the race) - this was almost too obvious and I was surprised he was not favourite.
 Last years fourth placed ANIBALE FLY was next in the market.
-He had only been eleven and a half lengths behind last year and this season had just put up a second stunning performance the Gold Cup when only going down two and a half lengths.
+He had only been eleven and a half lengths behind last year and this season had just put up a second stunning performance the Gold Cup when only going down two and a half lengths to Al Boum Photo.
 Another strong performance was on the cards.
 Another Irish runner JURY DUTY a second in the top four for Gordon Elliot had won the American Grand National at Far Hills in Maryland although the US verson was a two mile five furlong event with nine runners over what are in reality no bigger than fixed brush hurdles.
 Still he got the equivalent of £200,000 for hs troubles and thereafter he had beaten rival Mala Beach at Down Royal on his one start since.
 Last years runner up PLEASANT COMPANY had come so close to catching Tiger Roll.
 Six lengths down at the Elbow he made up so much ground in the closing stages that he only failed by a head.
 The post came just too soon for him.
 No show this season though in a hurdle and the Thyestes when he was eased when beaten but he still came in for strong support.
 And what about the Brits ?
 Well if you liked your Trevor Hemmings owned grey horses you were spoilt for choice between VINTAGE CLOUDS third in last years Scottish Grand National, a winner at Haydock in the autumn but disappointing in the Welsh National before finishing runner up in a large field at the Festival and LAKE VIEW LAD a winner of his first two starts this year at Newcastle and the Rowland Meyrick at Wetherby on Boxing Day before finishing just behind Vintage Clouds at Cheltenham.
 The 2017 hero ONE FOR ARTHUR had missed last season and unseated at the second fence over the Mildmay course on his comeback race in December.
 He had unseated late on in his second race so he had not completed the course in a race in two years which did not bode well for a repeat victory.
 One who represented excellent value at 25-1 was WALK IN THE MILL who had been a late absentee last year (ironically after he had scraped into the race as a reserve) but who had shown a liking for Aintree when taking the Becher Chase.
 ROCK THE KASBAH, a Chepstow specialist had finished runner up in the Bet365 Gold Cup and had won a competitive handicap at the Open meeting at Cheltenham.
 Finally mention to dual Topham winner ULTRAGOLD who was a real Aintree specialist who had also finished second in a Grand Sefton and third in a Becher.
 This was his first attempt at a National but like multiple Topham winner Always Waining before him there were major stamina doubts.

 5:15 RANDOX HEALTH GRAND NATIONAL £382,700 to the winner, £167,500 to the second, £83,800 to the third, £54,500 to the fourth, £33,400 to the fifth, £25,000 to the sixth, £16,500 to the seventh, £11,300 to the eighth, £7,000 to the ninth & £3,500 to the tenth